-First Liberty Institute created Religious Liberty Protection Kit for Churches to provide general guidance in aiding your church in preparing governance documents and risk management for increasing legal threats to religious freedom.
+The Liberty Institute\ Religious Liberty Protection Kit for Churches provides general guidance in aiding your church in preparing governance documents and risk management for increasing legal threats to religious freedom.
 These Religious Liberty Templates and Guides are not to be used as a substitute for legal advice.
 Because the law is constantly changing and each religious institution's policies and documents are unique, First Liberty Institute and its attorneys do not warrant, either expressly or impliedly, that the law, cases, statutes, and rules discussed or cited in these Religious Liberty Templates and Guides have not been subject to change, amendment, reversal, or revision.
 If you have a legal question or need legal advice, please contact an attorney.
-First Liberty Institute's attorneys may be contacted by going to FirstLiberty.org, selecting the "Contact" menu option at the top of the page, and then selecting "Request Legal Assistance."
+First Liberty Institute "Contact" menu option at the top of the page, and then selecting "Request Legal Assistance."

-First Liberty 2001 W. Plano Parkway Suite 1600 Plano, Texas 75075 FirstLiberty.org
+First Liberty Institute 2001 W. Plano Parkway Suite 1600 Plano, Texas 75075 FirstLiberty.org